athielenhaus/ChatGPT-assisted-parsing-of-job-postings/README.md

 - salary range (ex: 50,000 - 60,000 euros, $20 per hour, etc.)
 - company benefits (ex: company car, device, gym membership, insurance, etc.)

+## Results

+The two-step model successfully achieved at least 90% accuracy on all three elements.
+__Salary extraction:__ 100% accuracy.
+The salary ranges were very easy for the two-step model to pick up.
+__Company benefits:__ 90% accuracy.
+A problem here is that it is difficult to define what exactly a company benefit is.
+The model classified the following as company benefits: "Competitive and fair compensation with a bonus structure - Benefit package - Development plan and personalized career path".
+This is highly subjective and would even be difficult for a human to classify.
+The other (also somewhat debatable) misclassification as "company benefits" involved the following "Travel expenses reimbursed and accommodation provided - Seasonal position with work offered on a tour-by-tour basis - Salary range of 900.00€ - 1,500.00€ per week".
+These examples illustrate that, for such feature extraction / classification tasks involving natural language, it is necessary to use very precise definitions or otherwise accept a level of ambiguity.

+The average job posting in the samples had a length of 3370 characters, which amounts to around 800 tokens.
+Including the prompts and the API outputs, the number of tokens was around 860.
+While the price of output tokens is slightly higher than that of input tokens, output tokens in most cases account for a small fraction of the tokens generated in the process.
+Using the gpt-3.5.-turbo model, the average cost per posting is therefore still below 0.0015 USD.
+For 1 million job postings, this amounts to around US$ 1230.
+Through NLP methods, such as removing punctuation, spaces, etc. and other optimization, this figure can presumably be further reduced.

+Using an LLM like GPT to address this type of problem brings several advantages:
+- no model training, only prompt engineering.
+The iteration cycles are much shorter, so that a decent model can be created in 1-2 days.
+- multilingual capabilities.
+The dataset, consisting of job postings from the Barcelona area, includes a few job postings which are partially in Spanish.
+The results show that the model is able to correctly extract and classify elements _even if they are in a language other than the prompt, and without explicit instruction_.
+This is incredibly useful for markets where multiple languages are spoken.

+Disadvantages of using the OpenAI GPT API include latency, rate limits and reliability.
+During experimentation, the process was interrupted on multiple occassions due to ServerUnavailable Errors.
+For an organization which requires high availability and fast results, creating an in-house model is (for the moment) still going to be the better solution.
+However, the gathering of training data can be significantly supported by a model such as this one.

 ## Approach

 To achieve the objective, the following steps were necessary: